TikCover looks after your ticket cost in the event of…

 - Your partner deciding not to come to an event with you.

-- A family event clashing with the same date.
+- A family event (or any other event) clashing with the same date.

-- Being forbidden to attend by your parents.
+- Being forbidden to attend by a parent, guardian or government authority.

 - Illness or injury to someone other than a ticket holder.

 - Evacuation or cancellation due to terrorism threat, fire threat, criminal mischief threat, unruly or illegal behaviour at the event causing the event to be shut down or preventing it from proceeding.

 - Motor vehicle accidents (unless they result in catastrophic injury requiring emergency medical intervention as described above).

 - Failure to remember that the event is on.